SalesforceLabs/Account-Viewer/readme.md

 `WebViewController` is a simple `UIWebView` with a few added pieces of functionality, like being able to email the link to the open page, copy its URL, open in Safari, and expand the webview to full-screen.

+`ListOfRelatedListsViewController` lists all of the related lists on an Account.
+The list ordering as well as which lists appear is determined by your Account page layout.
+This view controller also chains subqueries together to display the number of related records on each list before you tap one.

+`RelatedListGridView` displays the related records on an Account for a given related object.
+The columns displayed on the grid are determined by your Account page layout.
+Related record grids have tap-to-sort columns and tapping an individual record's name will open its full detail.

+`RelatedRecordViewController` renders the full two-column layout for a related record.
+It supports any layoutable object, standard and custom alike.

 `FieldPopoverButton` is a generic `UIButton` intended to display the value of an sObject field.
 All `FieldPopoverButton`s can be tapped to copy the text value of that field, but depending on the field type, some may have additional actions.
 For example, a `FieldPopoverButton` displaying an address will offer to open the address in Google Maps, phone/email fields will offer to call with Facetime or Skype, and lookups to User will display a full-featured user profile with a photo and other details from the User record.

 `CommButton` is a generic `UIButton` intended to make it easy to Email, Skype, Facetime, or open the website for any field on the sObject.
 If an Account page layout has three fields of type Phone, for example, a `CommButton` of type Skype, when tapped, will allow you to place a Skype call to any of those three phone numbers.

-`FollowButton` is a generic `UIButton` intended to make it easy to create a follow/unfollow toggle between the running user and any other chatter-enabled object (User, Account, etc).
+`FollowButton` is a generic `UIBarButtonItem` intended to make it easy to create a follow/unfollow toggle between the running user and any other chatter-enabled object (User, Account, etc).

+`ChatterPostController` is the main interface for sharing an article or URL to chatter.
+It's geared mostly around sharing links, so while linkUrl and title are not traditionally required fields in a Chatter post, they are required here.

+`ObjectLookupController` is a lookup box launched when you tap the 'Post To' field in the `ChatterPostController`.
+It allows you to search for a User, Chatter Group, or Account (if Accounts are chatter-enabled in the current environment).

 `AccountUtil` is a singleton, a general utility class that encapsulates many common functions used throughout the application. `AccountUtil` handles metadata operations, like querying and processing sObject describes, page layouts, as well as rendering the full record page layout for an Account. `AccountUtil` is also responsible for all local database operations for local accounts, processing sObject fields, various string manipulation utility functions, managing the network activity indicator, logging app errors, and other miscellaneous operations like determining the current IP address.